ade21/awsome-dns/README.md

 ## Using AWSOME // DNS

-First of all you have to clone this repository (or download one of the latest releases).
+First of all you have to download one of the latest releases.

 ### Installing dependencies